flowersteam/adtool_legacy/docs/README_ADD_CALLBACK.md

     }
    ```

-5) For now the software does not permit to add custom callback via GUI.
-You may use the libs in autonomous way like in libs/test/AutoDiscExperiment.py and add manually your personnal callbacks.
-The other way is to manually add you callback like in services/AutodsicServer/flask/experiments/remote_experiments.py on the __init__ method to use your own callbacks with the software.
+5. For now the software does not permit to add custom callback via GUI.
+You may use the libs independently like in `libs/test/AutoDiscExperiment.py` and add manually your personal callbacks.
+The other way is to manually add your callback in `services/AutodiscServer/flask/experiments/remote_experiments.py` on the `__init__` method to use your own callbacks with the full software package.